Brooklyn-Style/Magic_Roll/README.md

 If the previous key was on the opposite hand, the output will be something a little less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L★` → `LS` `Q☆` → `QU`*. `☆ → Space` SFBs can be avoided this way.

 #### *Left Half:*
 The pinky `H` + `IEA`/`YOU`setup is the best for inrolls, as `H` rarely comes after a vowel.
 No common consonants have been placed on this side either to keep redirects and one-handed strings low.
-Additionally, `X`, `J`, and `Q` have been given magic functionality to increase inrolls and take care of a couple SFBs.
+Additionally, `X`, `J`, and `Q` increase inrolls and take care of a couple SFBs.

 <details>
   <summary>Consonant → Vowel Roll Direction Chart:</summary>